onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

     - browser should ask to enable the webcam
 3. Accept the webcam to be used on browser
     - photo capture frame should display preview from webcam
-    - user should be able to upload a picutre anyway
+    - user should be able to upload a picture anyway
 4. Place document in front of camera so that it aligns the edges of document capture frame
     - document should be auto-captured
     - confirmation screen should show up containing a photo that was taken